Fortran-FOSS-Programmers/ford/README.md

 - configurable settings.
 - ability to create a hiearchical set of pages containing general information, not associated with any particular part of the source code.
+- display an entry for non-Fortran source files with file-level documentation and syntax highlighted code.

 ##Installation
 The simplest way to install FORD is using [pip](https://pip.pypa.io/en/latest/).